Last week, all eyes were on Peyton Manning and the Denver Broncos after winning the match-up against the Carolina Panthers at Super Bowl 50.

 The group, which is composed of six unidentified women, alleges that the university violated Title IX regulations because it failed to address sexual assault reports properly.

-Peyton Manning cited in lawsuit alleging Tennessee violated Title IX and created a “hostile sexual environment.” https://t.co/ZHcWU9qtDD
+Peyton Manning cited in lawsuit alleging Tennessee violated Title IX and created a "hostile sexual environment." https://t.co/ZHcWU9qtDDThe lawsuit is centered on five separate cases of sexual assault that the school failed to resolve properly.

 — SportsCenter (@SportsCenter) February 14, 2016